-Turbine control, monitoring and safety are delivered through three systems:
+Turbine control, monitoring and safety is delivered through three systems:

-- wind turbine control system (WTCS), which directly controls and monitors the turbines; - extended wind turbine monitoring system (EWTMS), which is a separate monitoring system developed for this project; - building monitoring system (BMS).
+- Wind Turbine Control System (WTCS) that directly controls and monitors the turbines; - Extended Wind Turbine Monitoring system (EWTMS) that is a separate monitoring system developed for this project; - Building Monitoring System (BMS).

 The WTCS is an industrial quality control system that has been specifically evolved to control and monitor wind turbines.
-It is robust and reliable and, as well its control and monitoring functions, it is able to shut down turbines safely in the event of adverse climatic conditions or other factors that will threaten life safety or turbine life.
-It is an online system that allows operators anywhere to gain access to the operating data and grant those with appropriate authorization control of the turbines.
+It is robust and reliable and as well its control and monitoring functions, it is able to shutdown turbines safely in the event of adverse climatic conditions or due to other factors that will threaten life-safety or turbine life.
+It is an on-line system that allows operators anywhere to gain access to the operating data and grant those with appropriate authorisation control of the turbines.
 It has an in-built independent, emergency, safety surveillance system that will monitor possible faults in the turbine and the immediate turbine operating environment and bring it to a standstill, if required.
 This system overrides the electronic control system.
-The WTCS obtains data relating to the turbine operating environment via the BMS, which is summarized in Table 2.
+The WTCS obtains data relating to the turbine operating environment via the BMS which is summarised in table 2.
 Finally, the WTCS retains significant data regarding turbine operation and provides tools for analysis.